edgenoon-ai/edgenoon-ai.github.io/_posts/2020/04/2020-04-20-coco-dataset-format.md

 image: "assets/images/posts/2020/04/coco-dataset_format/object-detection.jpg"
 ---

-Many state-of-the-art algorithms for object detection are trained evaluated on a COCO dataset set.
+Many [state-of-the-art algorithms for object detection](https://paperswithcode.com/area/computer-vision/object-detection) are trained to evaluate on a [COCO dataset](http://cocodataset.org/#home).
 In this article I show you how to adapt your collection to this format.
+This instruction focuses only on the minimal need for object detection, and fragments related to segmentation and description of objects are omitted.
+If you are going to make your dataset publicly available, you should also pay attention to the photo licenses.

 ### Directory structure